tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 34. Scotland:-  the headquaters of the London police force.

 35. Flying Squad:-  a group of police or soldiers ready to move into action quickly.

+###27-Sep-20
+36. Levitation:-  floating in the air without any support.

+37. Fiend:-  devil.

+38. Feline:-  or relating to.

+39. Depravity:-  moral corruption.

+40. Idle chat:-  unnecessary routine conservasition.